hackintoshrao/gleam-wiki/Joined-Word-Count.md

 This example uses Script() to register several named functions first.
 The "splitter" and "parseUniqDashC" are declared.
-This piece of Lua code will be actually just prepended when actually running the code.
-So it is a free format and you can put any code there.
+This piece of Lua code will be prepended when running the code.
+So it is a free format and you can put any logic there.

 "parseUniqDashC" returns a row of (word, count).